 - Granny Panties – Let me let you in on a little secret, no one has ever accused recovery from childbirth of being a glamorous experience.
 Granny panties.
 You need them.
 Get thee to Wal-Mart and getcha some.
 Or hoard the mesh panties they give you at the hospital.
 Either way, get something that will sit high enough that it won’t apply any pressure to your incision.
 Now is not the time for glamorous underpants.

 What about you?
-What were your post c-section must haves?
+What are your post-c-section must-haves?
 Do you have any advice for mommas that find themselves recovering from an unplanned cesarean?